deepset-ai/haystack-tutorials/markdowns/13_Question_generation.md

 toc = True
 title = "Question Generation"
 level = "intermediate"
-weight = 71
+weight = 75
-description = Question Generation category = "QA" aliases = ["/tutorials/13_Question_generation", "/tutorials/Question_generation", "/tutorials/13"]
+description = Generate a set of questions that can be answered by a given Document. category = "QA" aliases = ["/tutorials/13_Question_generation", "/tutorials/Question_generation", "/tutorials/13"]
 ---